 It is unusual for young children to die in fires.
 In the three years before the Grenfell Tower fire, there were no deaths of people aged 0 to 15.
 Most of the people who die in fires are usually over 65.
-In the three years before the Grenfell Tower fire, 56 per cent of those that died were age 65 or over.
+In the three years before the Grenfell Tower fire, 56 per cent of those that died were age 65 or over .
+This increased slightly in 2020 to 63 per cent, 19 per cent higher than the ten year average distribution.
 This is disproportionately high when compared to the age demographic of London where around only 12 per cent of Londoner's are aged 65 and over.

-Including those that died at Grenfell Tower, the average age distribution is per cent 0-15 years; 51 per cent 16-64 years; and 42 per cent aged 65 years and over.
+Including those that died at Grenfell Tower, the average age distribution is 5 per cent 0-15 years; 50 per cent 16-64 years; and 44 per cent aged 65 years and over.